 Partnering with Parents.
-At this age, the young people are less likely than when younger to share many details about what they are learning.
+At this age, the students are less likely than when younger to share many details about what they are learning in class.
 As a result it is all the more important to use creative, positive and meaningful ways to communicate with parents about their child's faith formation.
-Encourage the young people to follow through with the Share activity to speak out in defense of human dignity.
+Encourage the students to follow through with the Share activity to speak out in defense of human dignity.